 Upper body exercises include bench press, biceps curl, triceps pushdowns, seated row, and many more.
 Some lower body exercises are leg curls, leg press, and a lot of others.

-Combine a few from both categories and sum up to four to six exercises per day as you start.
+Combine a few from both categories and sum up four to six exercises per day as you start.
 This enables you to perform a full-body workout.

 Moreover, the manuals provided by Bowflex are comprehensive and elaborative to inform you about all the exercises precisely.